DDoS-Guard

 DDoS-Guard is a Russian Internet infrastructure company which provides DDoS protection and web hosting services.
 Researchers and journalists have alleged that many of DDoS-Guard's clients are engaged in criminal activity, and investigative reporter Brian Krebs reported in January 2021 that a "vast number" of the websites hosted by DDoS-Guard are "phishing sites and domains tied to cybercrime services or forums online".
-Some of DDoS-Guard's notable clients have included the Palestinian Islamic militant nationalist movement Hamas, American alt-tech social network Parler, and various groups associated with the Russian state.
+Some of DDoS-Guard's notable clients have included American alt-tech social network Parler, and various groups associated with the Russian state.

 Company

 DDoS-Guard is based in Russia, as are most of its employees.
 The service has existed since 2011.
 The company was first registered in July 2014 in Sevastopol, by Evgeny Marchenko and Dmitry Sabitov, two Russians formerly from Ukraine.
 The company is incorporated in Scotland as Cognitive Cloud LP and in Belize as DDoS-Guard Corp.
 The company runs traffic filtering nodes on clusters located in Russia, Germany, the Netherlands, and Japan.

 A company with the same name, owned by the same men, had previously existed in Ukraine since 2011, though spokespeople for the company have said this was only an early stage company created while the software was being developed.
 The spokespeople stated that DDoS-Guard has always been based in Russia, in Rostov-on-Don, although Meduza reported that the office in that city didn't open until 2015.
 Meduza reported that the company apparently relocated to Russia after Ukrainian national security and cyberpolice officers began investigations into the company due to its choice to host Verified, a forum notorious for platforming credit card scammers.
 DDoS-Guard has denied knowledge of the investigation.

 In 2021, a researcher observed the DDoS-Guard appeared to have no physical presence in Belize and had likely incorporated there to gain access to IP addresses normally only allocated to local entities.
 Of more than 11,000 IP addresses assigned to DDoS-Guard's two subsidiaries, the researcher found two thirds had been provided to the Belizean company by LACNIC, the regional Internet registry responsible for Latin America and the Caribbean.
 DDoS-Guard has rebutted the allegations, and said they do have a presence in Belize.
 After the researcher reported DDoS-Guard to LACNIC, LACNIC announced they would revoke more than 8,000 IP addresses from the company.

 On 1 June 2021, cyber-intelligence company Group-IB reported that they had found DDoS-Guard's database, containing site IP addresses, names, and payment information along with its full source code, for purchase on a cybercrime black market forum.
 The authenticity of the allegedly stolen data was unverified.